Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

 In 2009, the United States experienced large job losses as a result of the Great Recession.
 The impact of these losses was not felt equally across all states.
 The net job creation rate combines the jobs lost as businesses closed with the slower job creation by surviving businesses to give a complete view of the effect of the recession on the job market.

 The Thematic Map shows states in the west and east experienced severe losses.
 States like Nevada and Arizona appear in light colors representing very negative (–9.9 to –6.0) net job creation rates.
 By contrast states in the middle of the country experienced relatively fewer losses.
 States like North Dakota and South Dakota appear in dark colors representing smaller negative or slightly positive (–2.9 to 1.5) job creation rates.

 The Time Series lets us explore this in more detail by selecting individual states to compare next to each other.
-Western states like Arizona and Nevada are the dark lines at the bottom of the graph while states from the Midwest like North Dakota and South Dakota are the red lines in the graph.
+The labels indicate your selections.
 The sample bar chart below is zoomed in on a subset of years.
 Drag a box around the points of interest in a graph to zoom in.

 Click an image below to explore the Great Recession.